-Also, another modification you might consider would be to use shelf support pins in holes fore and aft on each side of the cabinet that allow you to raise or lower the height of all but the top, bottom and center shelves.
+Another modification you might consider would be to use shelf support pins in holes fore and aft on each side of the cabinet that allows you to raise or lower the height of all but the top, bottom, and center shelves.

 With those potential modifications out of the way, to begin building the bookcase, you'll need the following pieces cut out of a sheet of 3/4-inch thick cabinet plywood (while you can use a table saw to cut these pieces, it may be less cumbersome using a clamped straight edge and a circular saw):

 - 2 - Bookcase Sides: 12-inches by 84-inches

 - 1 - Cabinet Top: 12 inches by 11-1/4 inches